- What: Western Meadowlark, Sturnella neglecta

 - When: Monday, April 15, 2019

-- Where: South Teller Farms, Boulder County, Colorado
+- Where: South Teller Farm, Boulder County, Colorado

 The dawn chorus on a bright June morning in the foothills of the Appalachians… southbound Sandhill Cranes bugling against a gray sky over the shortgrass prairie… the desert come alive with thrasher song on a still afternoon in late winter… Everywhere in the ABA Area we delight in birdsong.
 Especially at this time of year.
 Practically all of you reading this blog post are within easy walking distance of at least one exceedingly cool sounding bird right now.
 For many of you, I suspect, an awesome songster is within earshot of you this very instant.